OBS is here to help!

 OBS private Facebook Group

 Every question posted on the group is answered by a member of the OBS team (facilitator or accredited OBS volunteer).
 Other group members may also have ideas that might be helpful, and you will hear about their experiences, which may be similar to yours.
+Please read the group guidelines and read some recent discussion threads before posting.
+We have collected information about the issues we are asked most about as group "topics", which you can search for and read through.
+Did you also know you can post anonymously?

 Other sources of Breastfeeding Support